 Matching Accessibility Resources to Student Needs Virtual Training

 A virtual training designed to provide educators with an understanding of the importance of accessibility resources, the categories of accessibility resources, and the process for matching students with appropriate accessibility resources for daily instruction and on assessments.

 The matrix displays the embedded and non-embedded universal tools, designated supports, and accommodations (UDAs) allowed as part of the California Assessment of Student Performance and Progress (CAASPP) and ELPAC for 2020–21.
 Also used in conjunction with the English Language Proficiency Assessments for California Accessibility for Operational Testing (DOCX).

 Scores and Results Reporting

-- The Initial task types (PDF) in the ELPAC blueprints are designed to be aligned with California’s 2012 English Language Development Standards, which were developed to correspond to the 2010 California Common Core State Standards.
+- The Definitions of Task Types (PDF) in the ELPAC blueprints are designed to be aligned with California’s 2012 English Language Development Standards, which were developed to correspond to the 2010 California Common Core State Standards.
 The Initial task types and blueprints were approved and adopted by the State Board of Education on November 4, 2015.